rtlabs-com/p-net/doc/getting_started_linux.rst

         -v           Incresase verbosity
         -i INTERF    Set Ethernet interface name.
 Defaults to eth0 -s NAME      Set station name.
-Defaults to rt-labs-dev -l FILE      Path to control LED.
-Defaults to not control any LED.
-        -b FILE      Path to read button1.
+Defaults to rt-labs-dev -b FILE      Path to read button1.
 Defaults to not read button1.
         -d FILE      Path to read button2.
 Defaults to not read button2.